E Street (TV series): The End

-The series entered its final few months with an uncertain future, and following the poorly received 'werewolf' storyline, there was further unrest behind the scenes.
-Scott McRae, who'd played Jamie Newman for over a year, was publicly sacked after he criticised the werewolf storyline to the press.
+The series entered its final few months with an uncertain future, and following the poorly received werewolf storyline, there was further unrest behind the scenes.
+Scott McRae, who played Jamie Newman for over a year, was publicly sacked after he criticised the werewolf storyline to Redlich and the press.
 Another blow quickly followed when viewer favourite and a pivotal character from the very start, Reverend Bob Brown, was dramatically killed off after Tony Martin quit the show due to a row over money.
-But despite winning "Most Popular Serial" in the 1992 Australian Logies, plus actors Bruce Samazan and Simon Baker (then known as Simon Baker-Denny) both winning their respective categories in 1992 and 1993, E Street was cancelled by Network Ten in March 1993.
+But despite winning "Most Popular Serial" in the 1992 Logie Awards, plus actors Bruce Samazan and Simon Baker (then known as Simon Denny) both winning their respective acting categories in 1992 and 1993, E Street was cancelled by Network Ten in March 1993.

-It was revealed by Leslie Dayman, who played George Sullivan for the entire run of E Street, in an interview for the E Street tribute site, that the cast had just returned to filming, signed new contracts, and production was expected to end in May 1993.
+In an interview for the E Street tribute site, actor Leslie Dayman, who played George Sullivan for the show's entire run, revealed that the cast had just returned to filming, signed new contracts, and production was expected to end in May 1993.
 However, further negotiations apparently broke down, and within two weeks, E Street was over.
-Creator and executive producer Forrest Redlich explained on the 2007 DVD release, Mr Bad's Revenge Part 2, that the cancellation was more due to creative differences and the direction the network wanted to take the show, than falling viewing figures.
+Redlich explained on the 2007 DVD release, Mr Bad's Revenge Part 2, that the cancellation was more due to creative differences and the direction the network wanted to take the show, than falling viewing figures.
 Redlich revealed Network Ten wanted to relocate the studio production of E Street from Sydney to Melbourne, which would have caused many on-screen continuity issues, as well as creating unsustainable logistical problems for the entire cast and crew.
 Furthermore, Ten wanted to reformat E Street into five half-hour episodes, stripped Monday to Friday, the same as how the series was airing in Britain.
 With no extra money for relocation set-up costs, or for what amounted to an extra half-hour of E Street material per week, Redlich decided immediately to call time on the residents of Westside.